freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/03-front-end-development-libraries/sass/use-if-and-else-to-add-logic-to-your-styles.md

 # --description--

-التوجيه `@if` في Sass مفيد لاختبار حالة محددة - إنه يعمل تماما مثل `if` تعبير في JavaScript.
+The `@if` directive in Sass is useful to test for a specific case - it works just like the `if` statement in JavaScript.

 ```scss
 @mixin make-bold($bool) {